 Privacy and confidentiality have distinct meanings under this policy.

-The privacy of Student education records will be protected in accordance with NYU’s Guidelines for Compliance with the Family Educational Rights and Privacy Act (FERPA).
+The privacy of Student education records will be protected in accordance with NYU’s Guidelines for Compliance with FERPA.
 The privacy of an individual’s medical and related records generally are protected in the United States by the Health Insurance Portability and Accountability Act (HIPAA), excepting health records protected by FERPA.
-Access to personnel records in New York is restricted in accordance with NYU’s Policy on Employee Files.
+Access to personnel records in New York is restricted in accordance with NYU’s Employment Records and Verification Policy - New York, District of Columbia, and California.
 Laws in other relevant jurisdictions may provide privacy protections.

-Confidentiality: Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without express permission of the individual, or as otherwise permitted by law.
+Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without express permission of the individual, or as otherwise permitted by law.
 Those campus and community professionals include medical providers, mental health providers, counselors in the Center for Sexual Misconduct Support Services, and ordained clergy, all of whom normally have privileged confidentiality that is recognized by New York State law.
-These individuals are prohibited from breaking confidentiality unless (i) given permission to do so by the person who disclosed the information; (ii) there is an imminent threat of harm to self or others; (iii) the conduct involves suspected abuse of a minor under the age of 18, or (iv) as otherwise required or permitted by law or court order.
+These individuals must maintain confidentiality unless (i) they are given permission to do so by the person who disclosed the information; (ii) there is an imminent threat of harm to self or others; (iii) the conduct involves suspected abuse of a minor under the age of 18, or (iv) as otherwise required or permitted by law or court order.
+Similarly, medical and counseling records cannot be released without the individual's written permission or unless permitted or required consistent with ethical or legal obligations.
 Laws in other relevant jurisdictions may provide confidentiality protections.

 Confidential Resources for Employees include the Employee Assistance Program (800-437-0911).
 For a complete list of NYU and community-based Confidential Resources for Employees, see the Sexual Misconduct, Relationship Violence, and Stalking Resource Guide for Employees.